House Republicans Vote to Gut Independent Ethics Watchdog

-Under the ethics change, the non-partisan Office of Congressional Ethics would fall under the control of the House Ethics Committee
+Under the ethics change, the non-partisan Office of Congressional Ethics would fall under the control of the House Ethics Committee+ READ ARTICLE

 (WASHINGTON) — House Republicans on Monday voted to eviscerate the Office of Congressional Ethics, the independent body created in 2008 to investigate allegations of misconduct by lawmakers after several bribery and corruption scandals sent members to prison.